ilfrich/quick-n-dirty-react/README.md

                 </Popup>
 ```

+**A full list of styles to overwrite:**

+- `buttonStyle` - for the "OK" or "Yes" button
+- `cancelButtonStyle` - for the "Cancel" or "No" button
+- `titleStyle` - for the header of the popup
+- `backdropStyle` - custom grey/transparent backdrop
+- `popupStyle` - for the container wrapping the visible area of the whole popup
+- `bodyStyle` - for the area containing the popup content (`props.children`)
+- `buttonLineStyle` - for the footer containing the buttons

+**Other properties**

+- `zIndex` - default 600 - the `z-index` of the backdrop and popup

 ### `NotificationBar`

 Embeds a container into any component that has a fixed position and will be invisible as long as no message is emitted